cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * 6 GenesisCummulativeDifficulty:  according to the BlockTime.
 * 7 MinBlockTime:  5 minutes;  this is fixed block time. do not let user choose as for now.
 * 8 MaxBlockTime: 30 minutes, when no body mining, you have to generate blocks.
-* 9 AutoDownloadSize: 9; files smaller than `AutoDownloadSize`MB, video download `AutoDownloadSize`Frames
+* 9 PreviewSize: 9; files smaller than `PreviewSize`MB, video download `PreviewSize`Frames

-* 11 Relay distribution ratio:  2:1:7 tau/self/successHistory.
+* 10 Relay distribution ratio:  2:1:7 tau/self/successHistory.
-* 12 RequestTimeSpan: 5 minutes, minblocktime; ChainID+peer Repeat timespan: for same chainID+peer, the time span between repeat request. // when a chain only has few address, this prevents frequent requesting for root.
+* 11 RequestTimeSpan: 5 minutes, minblocktime; ChainID+peer Repeat timespan: for same chainID+peer, the time span between repeat request. // when a chain only has few address, this prevents frequent requesting for root.

 ## Community chain